 Each ad features a smiling lemon and an unhappy lime.
 The lime is sad because he’s not a lemon – he knows the Upland Lemon Festival is three days where lemon is king and he’s dying to get in on the fun.
 Though the festival hasn’t happened yet (it’s April 29 – May 1), the ads have already generated a lot of buzz and excitement about the festival.
 We’re proud we got to do something different with this campaign, and more importantly, so is the client.

 The best way to jumpstart your company or brand is to leap out of your comfort zone.
 Mix it up.
-If you’re used to filling your ads with copy, do a campaign that’s visually-driven.
+If you’re used to filling your ads with copy, do a brand campaign that’s visually-driven.
 If you’ve always advertised on the radio or on TV, why not try advertising on Facebook or a little SEO?
 Go with a concept that’s edgy, a concept that makes you a little uncomfortable – often, these concepts are the ones people remember.

 If your company is not certain what media should be in its marketing mix, contact Echo-Factory.
 As a brand marketing and advertising agency, we can research, analyze and recommend what should be part of your marketing campaign to grow brand awareness or specific objectives and key results.